nickhrsims/utk-ase-devbible/README.md

 I vote we put sincere effort into providing a resource based, stateless HTTP API; i.e. a RESTful HTTP API.
-We will likely incur slight deviations, which is fine when necessary, but the primary objective should be to view the server as
+We will likely incur slight deviations, which is fine when necessary, but the primary objective should be to view the server this way.

-`FastAPI` certainly does not need to facilitate

 ### Module Organization & Architectural Advisory